*Some affiliate links included at no cost to you. i appreciate your support!

 All the nurses acted like I was supposed to just know what to do or if they tried to explain a position for me they’d go so fast and I couldn’t figure out what they were telling me and how to do it for myself.
 I’ve never been so willing for anyone and everyone to look, touch and maneuver my breast in order for me to understand the best way to achieve this breastfeeding thing.

 Then my first night at home the pain really set in!
-I started to dread him crying because I knew it meant he was hungry and frankly my boobs just couldn’t handle it.
+I started to dread him crying because I knew it meant he was hungry and frankly my breasts just couldn’t handle it.